Tax-Free Savings Account (TFSA): Benefits, Contribution Limits, and Eligibility

 Can You Have Multiple TFSAs?

-The CRA only allows each resident to have one TFSA that contributes to their lifetime limit.
-You cannot open a second or third TFSAs and double your room.
-However, it is possible to have multiple accounts under your one lifetime TFSA, for example, savings accounts at two different banks, or a savings TFSA at one bank and an investment TFSA at a brokerage.
+It is possible to have multiple accounts under your one lifetime TFSA, for example, savings accounts at two different banks, or a savings TFSA at one bank and an investment TFSA at a brokerage.
+However, opening a new TFSA account does not increase your contribution room.
+Your total available contribution room applies across all your TFSAs combined.

 What Investment Options Are Available For TFSAs?